Genealogy. Finding one's MacMillan ancestors.

 What is, and isn't in a name.

 A key consideration in pursuing one's ancestry is spelling, of which there are over 200 MacMillan variants.
 Spelling wasn't that important an issue to those living before the 20th century.
 Researchers will frequently find the spelling of a surname changes from one generation to the next.
 Surnames weren't in use in Western Europe until the 13th century and then only by the elite.
 Commoners might not have had a surname until the 18th century, often assigned when they emigrated.
-See a page listing over 200 spellings of MacMillan.

 There are also customs and issues relating to forenames.
 Naming customs, nicknames and Gaelic to English spellings all figure into recorded names of Scottish and, in particular, Highland ancestors.
 Available to CMI members is a page with more details about forenames/given names in the Highlands.